Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Photon shot noise tailored wavelet enhancement

 \subsection{Template margin thresholding}

-Under an external magnetic field, $B_0$ that splits the degeneracy of $|m_s=\pm1\rangle$ states, the natural frequency of the qubit sensor becomes $\omega_0=D -\gamma_e B_0$.
-By moving to a rotating frame with $\omega_0$, and applying a calibration field $B_{\text{calib}}=100~\mu$T, the sensor Hamiltonian can be reduced to a two-level system $H_{\text{calib}}/\hbar = -\gamma_e B_{\text{calib}} \sigma_z /2$ where we omit the microwave fields used for initialization and readout in the standard Ramsey magnetometry pulse scheme ($\pi/2-\tau-\pi/2$)~\cite{degen17}.
-We simulate a PL signal collected from an NV-sensor, which obeys the Poisson statistics for the spin-dependent readout such that the average number of photons collected per experiment is assumed to be $n_0$ and $n_1$ depending on the projection to the designated qubit states $|0\rangle$ and $|1\rangle$, respectively \cite{barry20}.
-PL is acquired for some finite time duration starting from $t_i$ to $t_f$ in the presence of calibration and sensing fields.
+We simulate a PL signal collected from an NV sensor, which obeys the Poisson statistics for the spin-dependent readout such that the average number of photons collected per experiment is assumed to be $n_0$ and $n_1$ depending on the projection to the designated qubit states $|0\rangle$ and $|1\rangle$, respectively \cite{barry20}.
+PL is acquired for some finite time duration starting from $t_i$ to $t_f$ in the presence of a calibration field, $B_{\text{calib}}$ along with a sensing field $B_{\text{sense}}$ we would like to estimate.